 Intercoolers are essential for two reasons.
 First, they cool the air down to a proper temperature to minimize the risk of any damage related to heat.
 Second, intercoolers allow air to be compressed at much higher PSI’s in two-stage pumps, and the cooling process means the second stage will face less wear.

 Cooling air can lead to some condensation, and intercoolers will come with standard filters designed to remove moisture and water from the air.
 You’ll typically see this filter listed as a moisture trap.

 After the air is cooled, it’s returned to your compressor for additional compressing.

 The air will move back into the main chamber of your air compressor — or the second chamber, depending on its design — and will be further compressed by a high-pressure element.
 The maximum pressure you’ll achieve typically ranges from 116 to 145 psig.

 The air again becomes very hot due to the lack of lubrication in the surrounding elements, so it will need to be cooled once more.

 During its second phase of compression, the air will reach temperatures of around 150 degrees, requiring additional cooling before it can be used in other equipment.
 The aftercooler is the destination for air after its final compression stages, and this cooling allows it to be properly stored.

-As air flows to the aftercooler, it will pass through a check valve that is designed to prevent any backflow, ensuring that air continues to compress and fill your tank.
+As air flows to the aftercooler, it will pass through a check valve designed to prevent any backflow, ensuring that air continues to compress and fill your tank.
 Backflow will damage your equipment and cause a major failure of the air compressor.